Getting started

 client-secret: <your client secret>

-grpc-address: http://localhost:26500
+grpc-address: https://my-grpc-address

-rest-address: http://localhost:8080
+rest-address: https://my-rest-address

-Obtain the Zeebe client
+Obtain the Camunda client

 @Autowired

-private ZeebeClient client;
+private CamundaClient client;

 Deploy process models